neondatabase/website/content/docs/guides/neon-authorize-tutorial.md

 ## Appendix: Understanding RLS policies in Drizzle

-In this section, we provide an overview of the Row-Level Security (RLS) policies implemented in the `todos` application.
-You can find these policies in the `schema.ts` file.
+In this section, we provide an overview of the Row-Level Security (RLS) policies implemented in the `todos` application, found in the `schema.ts` file.

-Writing RLS policies in SQL can be complex, but a recent release of Drizzle makes it much more straightforward.
-These policies are all written using Drizzle.
+These policies are written in Drizzle, which now supports defining RLS policies alongside your schema in code.
+Writing RLS policies can be complex, so we worked with Drizzle to develop the `crudPolicy` function – a wrapper that works with Neon’s predefined roles (`authenticated` and `anonymous`), letting you consolidate all policies that apply to a given role into a single function.

+The examples here use `pgPolicy` for custom control over each action.

 ### create todos